 Book your car hire in Chania Airport at least 14 days before arriving and get the lowest possible deal.

-This route which connects some of the most beautiful beaches of Western Crete, and which also reveals unique ecosystems and picturesque villages to the visitor.
+This route connects some of the most beautiful beaches of Western Crete, and which also reveals unique ecosystems and picturesque villages to the visitor.

 We begin at Kasteli Kissamos, the westernmost town of the island, and follow the road that leads to Topolia.
 Driving south of the village and somewhat lower than the road level, the entrance to the gorge of Topolia can be seen.
 The landscape is quite rugged and the stream bed full of vegetation; however, passing through the gorge is not particularly difficult, but it still requires about one hour.
 We continue southwards and after a few kilometers we enter a large valley where the "kastanokhoria" (chestnut producing villages) of the Municipality of Inakhori area are situated.